 If you’ve just landed your first client, you may think that all the work can be done manually – and for some time, you may be right.

-However, you could soon discover that you need to automate some tasks.
-Especially when you have more people in your team, more clients, more projects and more social media profiles to manage.
+However, you could soon discover that you need to automate some tasks and explore more trends.
+Especially when you have more people in your team, more new managers, more clients, more projects and more social media profiles to manage.

 Kontentino takes care of all that.
 Since you can also assign tasks and exchange feedback in Kontentino, using it can help you build an effective workflow.